Grips001/collab-chaos/README.md

 **Phase Two Complete**: Now featuring a premium glassmorphism UI with Inter typography, fluid animations, and immersive backgrounds that blend seamlessly with the artistic canvas.

+**Phase Three Complete**: Enhanced with intelligent effect positioning system that ensures perfect distribution across the entire canvas, preventing clipping and creating more balanced collaborative artworks.

 ## ✨ Features

 ### **Modern Glassmorphism Interface**